The Long Delay to Arithmetic Generalization: When Learned Representations Outrun Behavior: Experimental Setup

+Main experiments are built on a single controlled setting, an encoder--decoder transformer trained on one-step base-$8$ Collatz prediction~\eqref{eq:collatz}, which we vary along representation, task, architecture, and scale.

+\paragraph{Task and data.} The encoder reads the base-$b$ digits of $n$, and the decoder autoregressively generates the digits of $T(n)$.
+Examples are generated procedurally from the deterministic Collatz map (Appendix~\ref{apx:data}).
+Each training step draws $1{,}000$ integers from $[1,10{,}000]$, and we evaluate on a fixed held-out set of $5{,}000$ unseen integers.

+\paragraph{Model, training, and metrics.} Our core analyses use a $6$-layer-encoder, $6$-layer-decoder transformer ($d_{\mathrm{model}}{=}256$, $8$ heads).
+Training uses teacher forcing and evaluation uses greedy left-to-right decoding; the architecture, optimizer, seeds, and step budgets are in Appendix~\ref{sec:compute-env}.
+We report exact sequence-level accuracy together with accuracies conditioned on the even and odd branches of $n$, which differ in difficulty (definitions in Appendix~\ref{apx:accuracy}); for cross-base comparisons we additionally report digit-level accuracy and exact-match within fixed output-length buckets.
+(Appendix~\ref{apx:base_details}).

+\paragraph{Variations.} We vary this core object along four axes, with headline comparisons in the main text and full configurations in the appendix: representation ($15$ numeral bases; Appendix~\ref{apx: sampling}), task (the generalized maps $T_k$ with $k\in\{5,7,-1\}$, the iterate $T^2$, a format-matched transfer between Collatz and GCD, and $4$-digit addition; Appendices~\ref{apx:task_families},~\ref{apx:km1},~\ref{apx:transfer_details},~\ref{apx:pythia_details}), architecture (a $3{\times}3$ encoder--decoder sweep and a $12$-layer decoder-only transformer; Appendix~\ref{apx:arch_sweep}), and scale (a from-scratch NanoGPT-$30$M and pretrained Pythia-$160$M and Pythia-$1.4$B; Appendix~\ref{apx:pythia_details}).

-To localize the bottleneck behind delayed generalization, we compare three matched conditions: \emph{encoder transplant}, where a converged encoder is frozen and a fresh decoder is trained; \emph{decoder transplant}, where a converged decoder is frozen and a fresh encoder is trained; and a \emph{scratch baseline}, where both modules are trained from random initialization.
-We also consider a sharper intervention, \emph{decoder rewind}, in which a converged encoder is frozen, the decoder is reset to an early checkpoint, and only the decoder is trained further.
-This tests how quickly the decoder can recover once a mature encoder representation is fixed.
+\paragraph{Matched conditions.} To localize the bottleneck we compare four matched conditions: \emph{encoder transplant} (a converged encoder frozen, a fresh decoder trained), \emph{decoder transplant} (a converged decoder frozen, a fresh encoder trained), a \emph{scratch baseline} (both trained from random initialization), and \emph{decoder rewind} (a converged encoder frozen, the decoder reset to an early checkpoint and trained further).
+As a complementary analysis we fit linear probes to frozen encoder representations for parity and low-order residue structure across training, and erase learned linear feature directions at inference, from the single parity direction during the plateau to a six-feature hierarchy at convergence; we also trace decoder cross-attention head specialization over training and replicate the probe-direction erasure causally inside Pythia-$1.4$B. We also vary the training distribution and odd-branch carry exposure and sweep decoder depth with the encoder fixed.
+Probe and erasure details, the erasure hierarchy and attention-head analysis, the sampling and depth conditions, the local-predictability metric, and multi-seed replications with $95\%$ Clopper--Pearson intervals are in Appendices~\ref{apx:probing},~\ref{apx:erasure_hierarchy},~\ref{apx:attn_head_spec},~\ref{apx: sampling},~\ref{apx:capacity_exposure_details},~\ref{apx:multiseed},~\ref{apx:pythia_details}.